Silos

 You may configure the new silo to have its own IP pools or use existing pools for external IP address assignment.
 If you choose to provide the silo with a new IP pool, you will create the pool and allocate IP ranges to it prior to setting up the silo.
 If the new silo will be using an existing pool, you may need to review the size of that IP pool and add capacity as needed.

-You can find out more about IP pools in the IP Pool Management guide.
+You can find out more about IP pools in the IP Pools guide.

 Determine Resource Limits